 Once the names are printed out, carefully cut around each name.
-Before you print onto the rub-on paper, you may want to do a practice run on regular printer paper first.
-Follow the manufacturer's instructions to apply each name onto an egg.
-Remember to save the biggest eggs for those family and friends with the longest names, or print their names in a slightly smaller font size.
-Run-on paper can be purchased at many crafts stores, or online.
+(Before you print onto the rub-on paper, you may want to do a practice run on regular printer paper first.)
+Follow the paper manufacturer's instructions to apply each name onto an egg.
+Rub-on paper can be purchased at many crafts stores, or online.

-The presentation of these placeholders is beautiful and practical.
-By placing each egg in small wooden bowl, they are prevented from rolling all over the table.
-To add an extra dash of springtime pretty, take small blooms, and garnish each bowl, to form a little nest for each egg.
-Make sure the flowers that are a part of the place settings do not clash with your Easter centerpiece or overwhelm the egg itself.
+For beautiful and practical presentation, place each egg in a small wooden bowl.
+This prevents them from rolling all over the table.
+To add an extra dash of springtime pretty, take small blooms and garnish each bowl, forming a little nest for each egg.
+Make sure the flowers you use do not clash with your Easter centerpiece or overwhelm the egg itself.
 Small blooms in coordinating colors work best.